yomidevs/yomitan/README.md

 ## Advanced Options

-Click the `Show advanced options` toggle switch in the bottom left corner of the Settings page to enable advanced options.
+Click the `Advanced` toggle switch in the bottom left corner of the Settings page to enable advanced options.

 ### Parse sentences using MeCab